nextstrain/auspice/README.md

 ## Releasing new versions.
-Make sure you are on `master` and are up-to-date with [github.com/nextstrain/auspice](http://github.com/nextstrain/auspice).
+You will need push access to [github.com/nextstrain/auspice](http://github.com/nextstrain/auspice), and local `master` must be up-to-date.
-Releasing should be as simple as then running `./releaseNewVersion` and following the prompts.
+Releasing should then be as simple as running `./releaseNewVersion` and following the prompts.

 ## Deploying to npm